yliu-hashed/Gibberish-Compiler/README.md

 ## Project Structures
 This project is split into two parts:
 * Gibberish Compiler
+   * Exsist in this repo
 * Minecraft World File of the actual Computer
+   * Exsist in a subrepo called [MCBE-Scott-CPU](https://github.com/YuandaLiu-Hashed/MCBE-Scott-CPU-World).
+It will be released in this repo.
 ## Gibberish Compiler
 This compiler is made to compile basic programs for the Minecraft Computer.